 The objective is to guarantee that visitors can travel around the country, safe and with confidence.
 You can learn more about this here(opens in a new tab).

 You also have the option to download the Portugal Health Passport(opens in a new tab), which gives you access to a special offer from private healthcare providers in the country in case you need healthcare services during your stay.

-Please note this article is informational and you should ALWAYS check official sources such as your Embassy & Airline company.
+Please note this article is informational, and you should ALWAYS check official sources such as your Embassy & Airline company.

-Planning a trip to Lisbon?
+Are you planning a trip to Lisbon?
 Check out our Complete Lisbon Travel Guide(opens in a new tab) for the best tips and recommendations!